The Driver's Handbook

 In Session B your learning will build on from session A by interacting with other bikes on the riding range.
 This session covers more advanced bike control theory and traffic skills.
 A practical skills assessment will be conducted at the end of session B.

-Upon successful completion of the Basic Course, you have 12 months to present the endorsed Approval to Obtain a Learner's Permit form at any Customer Service Centre to obtain a learner's permit form at any Customer Service Centre to obtain a learner's permit.
-Failure to do so will result in you re-sitting the Basic course.
+On successful completion of the Basic Course, you must present the endorsed Approval to Obtain a Learner’s Permit form at any Customer Service Centre within 12 months to obtain a learner’s permit.
+Failure to do so will result in you having to sit the basic course again.
 The permit is valid for two years and you must carry your permit at all times whilst riding.

 This course is delivered in one half-day session (Session C).

 In Session C you will learn advanced bike control skills with emphasis placed on road riding skills and traction theory.
 A practical skills assessment will be conducted at the end of the advanced course.

 On successful completion of the Advanced Course, you must present your Certificate of Competency at any Customer Service Centre to receive your R-Date Licence.
 This licence entitles you to ride a motorcycle on the learner approved motorcycle scheme list which can be found by visiting www.sa.gov.au/motoring or by contacting 13 10 84.

 After completing a 12-month period riding on a Restricted R-Date Licence, you may apply for an unrestricted “R” class licence.
 This licence is required if you wish to ride a motorcycle of any power to weight ratio.

 The Returning Rider Course